-The Allegro RED will feature an infrared repeater (Figure 4-9) which enables the owner to utilize the satellite remote control from various areas of the coach.
-An infrared repeater will be located in the bedroom and by the cabinet (Figure 4-10) that contains the DVD player.
-Peel the adhesive backing from the back of the infrared repeater and line the infrared repeater against the satellite receiver's infrared repeater.
+The Allegro Breeze will feature an infrared repeater (Figure 4-9) which enables the owner to utilize the satellite remote control from various areas of the coach.
+An infrared repeater will be located in the bedroom and by the overhead TV located in the driver's area.
+If your Allegro Breeze has the optional outside entertainment system, this feature will be located on it also.

+To utilize the infrared repeater, locate the one inside the cabinet (Figure 4-10) that contains the DVD player.
+Peel the adhesive backing from the back of the infrared repeater and line the infrared repeater against the satellite

+Figure 4-9.
+Infrared Repeater receiver's infrared repeater.
 This will allow the infrared repeater to operate when the satellite remote control is directed toward the infrared repeater situated next to the